 We Respect Our Gay Brothers & Equal Rights

-We simply choose to walk a different path, and to respond to our same-sex attractions in ways that are consistent with our faith, values, morals, beliefs and personal life goals.
+We simply choose to walk a different path, and to respond to our same-sex attractions in ways that are consistent with our core values, beliefs, faith, and personal life goals.

 We, too, are a diverse community of men and women who know too well the sting of public and private rejection and intolerance.
 And we certainly don’t wish that on anyone else.